jcc/blog-manual/en/installation.md

 // yarn run dev
 ```

-Alternatively, you can also compile with watcher:
+Alternatively, you can compile and run the watcher:

 ```shell
 npm run watch